-What is effective leadership of development organisations about?
-Is it merely about the ability to implement multiple projects, programmes, and managing teams?
-Are organisational leaders expected to have a broader understanding: of development theories, India’s overall development journey, frameworks of development action, and organisational cultures and leadership approaches?
+Is effective leadership of development organisations only about the ability to implement multiple programmes and managing teams?
+Or, are organisational leaders expected to have broader understanding of development theories, India’s overall development journey, frameworks of development action, and organisational cultures and leadership approaches?

-Does leadership of development organisations need to be based on the same organisational principles which apply in the corporate world?
-Does the development ecosystem and organisational context require us to rethink some of these foundational principles?
+Should leadership of development organisations be based on the same organisational principles which apply in the corporate world?
+Or, does the development ecosystem and organisational context require us to rethink some of these principles?

-Our diploma programme responds to such questions.
-We aim to enable mid-career and senior level professionals to prepare for leadership roles in their organisations.
-We aim to advance your understanding of development leadership beyond programmatic considerations, helping anchor their work in rich experiences and within a broader understanding of civil society and its trajectories.
+Our Diploma programme emerges from and responds to such questions to enable mid-career and senior level professionals to prepare for leadership roles in their organisations.
+We aim to advance participants’ understanding of development leadership beyond programmatic considerations, by helping them anchor their rich experiences and within a broader understanding of civil society and its trajectories.

-We will look at the wider historical processes and lived experiences shaping development realities in India to better inform your work
+1. Deepen their perspectives on the wider historical processes and lived experiences shaping development realities in India to better inform their work.

-We will together imagine alternative development outcomes and approaches, that foster equity, justice and sustainability.
+2. Imagine alternative development approaches and outcomes, which foster equity, justice and sustainability.

-We will strengthen your capacities around leadership in order to build inclusive, adaptive and collaborative organisations.
+3. Strengthen capabilities of leadership to build inclusive, adaptive and collaborative organisations.

-We will work to enhance analytical competencies, for financial management, data analysis and communication for development action and advocacy.
+4. Enhance analytical, communication and other competencies for oversight of financial management, data analysis and communication for development action and advocacy.

-This programme is for professionals with eight years or more of experience in the development sector.
-This is open to those working in NGOs, social movements and other grassroots organisations.
+This programme is designed for professionals with eight or more years of experience in the development sector (like livelihood, sustainability, education, health, sanitation and hygiene, ecology etc).
+It is open to those working in NGOs, social movements and grassroots organisations.

-- You have eight or more years of work in the development sector, in any domain, especially with marginalised groups in urban or rural locations
+- Eight or more years of work in any domain of the development sector(like livelihood, sustainability, education, health, sanitation and hygiene, ecology etc), preferably with marginalized groups in urban or rural locations

-- You are currently in leadership roles in their respective organisations, or likely to move into such roles within the next three years.
+- Currently in leadership roles in their respective organisations, or likely to move into such roles within the next three years

 We encourage applications from women and other groups which are underrepresented in the leadership of social sector organisations in the country.